Mohamed Farrah Aidid: UNOSOM II

 In early May 1993, Gen. Aidid and Col. Abdullahi Yusuf of the Somali Salvation Democratic Front (SSDF) agreed to convene a peace conference for central Somalia.
 In light of recent conflict between the two, the initiative was seen as a major step towards halting the Somali Civil War.
 Gen. Aidid, having initiated the talks with Col. Yusuf, considered himself the conference chair, setting the agenda.
 Beginning 9 May, elder delegations from their respective clans, Habr Gidr and Majerteen, met.
 While Aidid and Yusuf aimed for a central Somalia-focused conference, they clashed with UNOSOM, which aimed to include other regions and replace Aidid's chairmanship with Abdullah Osman, a staunch critic of Aidid.
 As the conference began, Aidid sought assistance from UNOSOM ambassador Lansana Kouyate, who proposed air transport and accommodation for delegates.
 However, he was recalled and replaced by April Glaspie, following which UNOSOM retracted its offer.
 Aidid resorted to private aircraft to transport delegates.
 Following the incident, Aidid publicly rebuked the United Nations on Radio Mogadishu for interference in Somali internal affairs.

 Aidid invited Special Representative of the Secretary-General for Somalia, Adm.
-Johnathan Howe to open the conference, which was refused.
+Jonathan Howe to open the conference, which was refused.
 The differences between Aidid and the UN proved to be too great, and the conference proceeded without the United Nations participation.
 On 2 June 1993 the conference between Gen. Aidid and Col. Abdullahi Yusuf successfully concluded.
 Admiral Howe would be invited to witness the peace agreement, but again declined.
 The Galkacyo peace accord successfully ended large scale conflict in the Galgadud and Mudug regions of Somalia.